marksimpson82/blog/content/blog/2012-11-04-the-fundamentals-of-automated-testing-repeatable.md

 +++
 This post is [part of a series](@/blog/2012-10-24-the-fundamentals-of-automated-testing-series.md) on unit testing.

 The main purpose of automated testing is to highlight problems with correctness in production code.
-When a test fails, it means, “something is wrong here; we have a bug in our production code!”
-I’m sorry about your canary.
+When a test fails, it means, "something is wrong here; we have a bug in our production code!"
+I'm sorry about your canary.
 It died a valiant death.

 ## Tests Should be Repeatable